 Biography

-Kosta Tonev is a visual artist based in Vienna, Austria.
-He received a BA degree from the National Academy of Art in Sofia and an MA degree from the Academy of Fine Arts in Vienna.
-In the years that followed, his work expanded beyond his initial training as a painter to include performative and text-based approaches, employing the media of photography, video, installation and sound.
-His interest in language and storytelling is closely linked to the field of artistic research.
-He constructs narratives involving references to music, film, intellectual discourse, and popular culture.
-Drawing on his own experiences or an alter ego he has invented, he often addresses issues around history and politics in a humorous and playful way.
-In the process, the artist renders a complex archaeology of the present, told in the first person.
+Kosta Tonev (b.
+1980, Bulgaria) is a visual artist based in Vienna, Austria.
+He holds a Bachelor's degree from the National Academy of Arts in Sofia and a Master's degree from the Academy of Fine Arts in Vienna.
+Departing from his foundational training in painting, Tonev embraces a wide range of artistic practices, including performative and text-based approaches, utilizing mediums such as photography, video, installation and sound.
+Closely connected to the field of artistic research, Tonev's fascination with language and storytelling is a cornerstone of his practice.
+He constructs intricate narratives involving a multitude of references to the realms of music, film, intellectual discourse and popular culture.
+Drawing from personal experiences or embodying alternate personas, he addresses issues surrounding history and politics in a light-hearted and humorous way.
+In this way, the artist reveals a multi-faceted history of the present, conveyed through a captivating first-person perspective.

 © Kosta Tonev 2022, Imprint